Liberation (organisation)

+Liberation (founded as the Movement for Colonial Freedom) is a political civil rights advocacy group founded in the United Kingdom in 1954.
+It had the support of many Members of Parliament, including Harold Wilson, Barbara Castle and Tony Benn, and celebrities such as Benjamin Britten.

 Context

-In 1945 one-fifth of the world was still under British sovereignty and 780 million people throughout the world lived under European colonialism.
+In 1945, one-fifth of the world was still under British sovereignty and 780 million people throughout the world lived under European colonialism.

 The Labour Government did not support independence and their general election manifesto gave no commitment to introduce bills to provide for self-government, except for India.
-The Foreign Secretary, Ernest Bevin, justified this by saying the loss of the colonies would mean falling living standards for British people.
-Continued colonial rule was in contradiction to the Atlantic Charter, agreed between the UK and USA to provide a blueprint for the world after World War II and which stated that "All peoples have a right to self-determination".
+The Foreign Secretary, Ernest Bevin, justified this by saying that the loss of the colonies would mean falling living standards for British people.
+Continued colonial rule was in contradiction to the Atlantic Charter, agreed between the UK and USA to provide a blueprint for the world after World War II, and which stated that "All peoples have a right to self-determination".

-In Malaya, Chinese Communist insurgents were in conflict with British security forces.
+In Malaya, Chinese Communist insurgents were in conflict with British security forces in a war known as the Malayan Emergency.
 Fenner Brockway played an active role in convening a conference of anti-colonialists, representatives of nationalist and independence movements and black organisations such as the League of Coloured Peoples in 1947.
 Offices were set up in Paris and London and in 1948 the Congress of Peoples Against Imperialism was established.

-With the outbreak of wars against French rule in North Africa the Paris office of the League of Coloured Peoples was closed.
+With the outbreak of wars against French rule in North Africa, the Paris office of the League of Coloured Peoples was closed.
 India had its independence in 1947, with Ceylon and Burma both winning theirs in 1948.
 In Africa, however, independence organisations, such as the Mau Mau, were established and solidarity was called for.